Fwxzxh/MyResume/cv.typ

     "Developed custom applications that helped clients to improve internal processes and increase revenue.", "Implemented Agile workflows in the team.",
-    "Focus on fulfill customer needs & delivering a reliable solution.", "Designed a management platform for a retail store that increased sales by 15%", )
+    "Focus on fulfill customer needs & delivering a reliable solution.", "Designed a management platform for a retail store that increased sales by up to 25%", )
 )